Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Complex Lie groups and their classification

 \begin{example} The Langland dual of $\PSL_2(\mathbb C)$ is $\PSL_2(\mathbb C)^\vee = \mathrm{SL}_2(\mathbb C)$.
 More generally the Langland dual of a centerless reductive group is simply connected. \end{example}

-\section{Root systems}
+\subsection{Root systems}

-The concept of a \emph{root system} of a finite-dimensional vector space is important for many fields of mathematics, but becomes particularly essential in the study of simple Lie algebras.
-We review some of its basic features here and refer to \cite[Chapter 10, Section 3]{Helgason} for a very thorough study.
+The concept of a \emph{root system} of a finite-dimensional vector space is important for many fields of mathematics, but becomes particularly essential in the study of simple Lie algebras, leading to their classification.
+We review some of its basic features here and refer to \cite[Chap.
+10, Sect.
+3]{Helgason} for a very thorough study.

 \begin{definition} Let $V$ be a real vector space of finite dimension and let $\alpha$ be a nonzero element in $V$.
 A \emph{reflection} along $\alpha$ is a linear transformation $s$ on $V$ satisfying the following: \begin{enumerate} \item It holds that $s(\alpha)=-\alpha$. \item The fixed points of $s$ constitute a hyperplane in $V$. \end{enumerate} \end{definition}